top of page

 Cleveland train station with tracks in foreground, stadium in background.
 Overcast sky, greenery surrounding area.
 Stadium signage visible.

-A two-year project beginning this spring aims to significantly improve the lakefront station and surrounding area, upgrading it to a proper intermodal hub that can better serve current and future intercity trains.
-This includes extending the platforms under an ADA grant and adding canopies as well as adding a land bridge to better connect downtown and the lakefront station area.
+A two-year project beginning this spring aims to significantly improve the lakefront station and surrounding area that can better serve current and future intercity trains.
+This includes extending the platforms under an ADA grant and adding canopies.
+Another grant aims to add a land bridge to better connect downtown and the lakefront station area.

 The $8 million project is especially relevant as more investments continue to be made into Cleveland's riverfront development.